tomyan/coro/README.md

 #### Returned promise

-WARNING: This feature is not currently implemented - coming soon.

 If a callback is not passed, a Promises A+ compatible promise is returned from the run function.
 This is either resolved with the return value or rejected with an exception:

     var run  = require('coro').run,